NBA collective bargaining agreement: Roster size

 A team may have a maximum of 15 players on its active roster, and at least eight active players must suit up for every game.
 Any remaining players are placed in the Inactive List, and cannot play in games.
 Teams may have a maximum of two players on the Inactive List; this can drop to zero for up to two weeks at a time, and additional, temporary inactive positions may be added with league approval in hardship cases.
 The Inactive List can change up to 60 minutes before opening tip by informing the official scorer of the game.
 A player can be inactive for as little as one game.
 Players sent to the NBA G League will continue to count on a team's inactive list.
 While individual teams must carry a minimum of 13 (12 active plus one inactive) players, the NBA guarantees a league-wide average of at least 14 players per team.
 The league is surcharged if they do not meet the average.

 Prior to the 2005 CBA, injured players could be placed on an injured list but were forced to sit out a minimum of five games.

 The NBA's 2011 CBA proposal reportedly included an "amnesty clause" – a one-time opportunity for teams to remove their worst contracts from the books.

 Trades

 Players can be traded between teams in exchange for other players, draft picks and/or a limited amount of cash.
 Coaches may only be traded for draft picks or cash.
 Trades are not allowed to be contingent on the completion of other trades.
-Under the current CBA, a team cannot expend nor receive more than $5.617 million in trades in a given season.
+Under the CBA, a team cannot expend nor receive more than $5.617 million in trades in a given season.